Java – How to round double / float value to 2 decimal places

 double input = 1205.6358;

-System.out.println("double : " + input);
+System.out.println("Original double value : " + input);

-// convert double to BigDecimal
+// Convert double to BigDecimal

 BigDecimal salary = new BigDecimal(input);

-System.out.println("BigDecimal: " + salary);
+System.out.println("BigDecimal value : " + salary);

-// round to 2 decimal places
+// Round to 2 decimal places using RoundingMode.HALF_UP

-BigDecimal salary2 = salary.setScale(2, RoundingMode.HALF_UP);
+BigDecimal salaryRounded = salary.setScale(2, RoundingMode.HALF_UP);

-BigDecimal salary3 = new BigDecimal(input).setScale(2, RoundingMode.HALF_UP);
+BigDecimal salaryOneLine = new BigDecimal(input).setScale(2, RoundingMode.HALF_UP);

-// convert BigDecimal back to double
+// Convert BigDecimal back to double

-double salary4 = salary3.doubleValue();
+double roundedDouble = salaryOneLine.doubleValue();

-System.out.println("double : " + salary4);
+System.out.println("Rounded double value : " + roundedDouble);

 }